Bed And Breakfasts, B&Bs – Mackinac Island

 There’s something about Mackinac Island that inspires travelers to try staying at a Bed and Breakfast for the first time.
 Maybe it’s that B&Bs are generally synonymous with charm, which is right in line with the nature of Mackinac Island itself.
-Maybe it’s simply that it can be more affordable to stay at one of the little island B&Bs than it is at a bigger hotel.
+Maybe it’s simply that it can be more affordable to stay at one of the little island B&Bs than at a bigger hotel.
 Whatever the reason, we get a lot of B&B newbies at Haan’s 1830 Inn on Mackinac Island and I love it.

 To those who fear the B&B experience, I get it.
 No, really.
 It’s hard enough to stay at a family member’s home when you are trying to vacation.
 Why would you stay at a stranger’s house?

-And let’s address the classic Hollywood B&B depiction: Lots of pink, multiple bad-smelling cats and a little old lady who interrupts your morning lie-in because she doesn’t want you to miss her performance of “Walking in Memphis” that was clearly on the schedule for 8:00 am sharp.
+And let’s address the classic Hollywood B&B depiction: Lots of pink, multiple bad-smelling cats and a little old lady who interrupts your morning lie-in because she doesn’t want you to miss her performance of “Walking in Memphis” that was clearly on the schedule for 8 a.m. sharp.

 While I can’t totally discredit this depiction – there are almost definitely real B&Bs that fit that mold — I can tell you more about what to actually expect.
-At least at our own little Inn.
+At least at our own little inn.

 Innkeepers at Haan’s 1830 Inn bed and breakfast on Mackinac Island prepare a table for a meal at the B&B.

 I do think the term “quaint” gets thrown around here a lot, but don’t be scared off just yet.
 Yes, most of my décor and furnishings are antique, but over the last few years we’ve done a lot of examining which antiques are necessary for the experience and which are over-the-top or simply “kitschy.”
 I do love antiques.
-I will always try to use period furniture (for our home, that’s the 1830s – 1910s) over the new and trendy, not only to save the headache of things going out of style, but also to give you a sense of escape from modern time.
+I will always try to use period furniture (for our home, that’s the 1830s to 1910s) over the new and trendy, not only to save the headache of things going out of style, but also to give you a sense of escape from modern time.

 When I think about the experience that I and so many owners on Mackinac Island try to emulate for our guests, it is that sense of escape.
 I think it’s what draws so many to Mackinac Island in the first place: the ability to forget the real world’s fast pace and slow down to the rhythm of the horses’ hooves.
 So, if I can cultivate a little bit of that sense that you’ve walked into your own Elizabethan novel or Hallmark movie, I will always try my best.